antoloyola90/WillYouWatchWhatYouRead/README.md

 Reducer 4 - Takes output from Mapper/Reduce 1 and finds which does better in the top 5 anamolies(Movies or Books)
 ********

+The PIG commands used have been added in the WillYouWatchWhatYouReadMapperReducer code under PIG folder.
+(This uses Reducer outputs to get the top 5 in each output)